ITRS-Group/cordial/tools/geneos/USAGE.md

 It's also possible to see the whole log file with the `--cat` or `-c` flag, to "grep" (search for matching lines) with the `--match STRING` or `-g STRING` flag, or the opposite and ignore lines with `--ignore STRING` or `-v STRING` flag.

-### `geneos show` and `geneos command`
+### `geneos show`

-The `geneos show` command will display various aspects of instance configuration.
-Without options it will output instance configuration in a JSON format.
+The `geneos show` command will display various aspects of instance configurations.
+Without other options it will output the configuration (used by `geneos` to manage the instance, not the component specific configuration) in a JSON format.
 This configuration included the values of all parameters as well as metadata about the instance itself, e.g.:

 ```bash
 $ geneos show gateway "Demo Gateway"